san-d-coder/EmployeeManagementSystem/ems/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

 This project is intended for Learning Purposes.
-This project is reated by Sandeep Ghosh using Angular, Angukar Material and Node.
+This project is reated by Sandeep Ghosh using Angular, Angular Material and Node.

 ## Development server